-- Section 1 The members of the Senate are four (4) elected officers, sixteen (16) elected senators, a designated representative from each independent student organization (ISO), and a non-voting liaison from each the faculty, staff, and the Board of Trustees. - Section 2 Elected officers of the Senate with voting privileges are: Two (2) co-chairs, one (1) Secretary, and one (1) Treasurer. - Section 3 Elected Senators with voting privileges are: One (1) Ph.D. student representing the Doctoral program as elected Senate liaison by the Joint Ph.D.
-Council, one (1) MDIV student, one (1) MASJE student, one (1) MAPSC student, one (1) MTS student, one (1) Journey student, one (1) MASJE student, one (1) First Year At-Large student, one (1) Second Year At-Large student, one (1) Third Year At-Large student, one (1) Commuter student, one (1) Residential student, one (1) Fellowship Chair, one (1) Social Action Committee Chair, one (1) Spirituality and the Arts Chair, and one (1) Community Inclusivity student.
+- Section 1 The members of the Senate are four (4) elected officers, ten (10) elected senators, a designated representative from each independent student organization (ISO), and a non-voting liaison from the faculty or staff. - Section 2 Elected officers of the Senate with voting privileges are: Two (2) co-chairs, one (1) Secretary, and one (1) Treasurer. - Section 3 Elected Senators with voting privileges are: (1) MDIV student, one (1) MASJE student, one (1) MAPSC student, one (1) MTS student, two (2) Journey reps, (1) First Year student, (1) Fellowship Chair, one (1) Iliff Voices in Action Chair, one (1) Spirituality and the Arts Chair.
 All elected senators shall have one (1) vote each. - Section 4 Representatives of Independent Student Organizations with voting privileges are selected by their respective organizations.
 ISO Chairs or Co-Chairs may be persons elected to other positions, but cannot represent both an ISO and a budgeted position simultaneously.
-ISO are free to send whomever they choose from their membership as a voting member of Senate if substitution is called for. - Section 5 An ISO with representation issues can petition Senate to designate a current elected representative (excluding Senate co-chairs and standing committee representatives) as their standing representative.
+ISO are free to send whomever they choose from their membership as a voting member of Senate if substitution is called for. - Section 5 ISO's are encouraged to elect a representative to student senate.
+This person represents the interest of the ISO and gives reports of the ISO's activity to the Senate.
+An ISO with representation issues can petition Senate to designate a current elected representative (excluding Senate co-chairs and standing committee representatives) as their standing representative.
 This representative will only hold one vote.
-In the case of a conflict of interest between the ISO and the elected position, the concerns of the elected position's constituency take precedent.
-ISOs without representation issues cannot use this procedure.
 The Executive Council wants to encourage the maximum number of voices possible at each Senate meeting.
 This will not preclude ISOs from sending substitute representatives in the event of illness or emergency on the part of the standing representative. - Section 6 The Senate shall meet on a regular basis throughout the academic year.
-Quorum for all meetings shall be established as simple majority of voting members. - Section 7 The Chair(s) of ISO's are required to have at least one planning meeting with the Iliff Student Senate Staff Advisor at the beginning of each academic year (September) in order to remain as an active ISO for that academic year.
-If the ISO is determined not active, ISO Chair(s) will not have a vote on the Senate for that year.
-Any persistence funds will be saved for the following academic year.
+Quorum for all meetings shall be established as simple majority of voting members.

+Section 7 The Chair(s) of ISO's are required to have at least one planning meeting at the beginning of the academic year with the Iliff Student Senate Staff Advisor and the Student Co-Chairs to be considered active (see Article VI Section 8)

-- Section 8 Senators must attend at least two (2) ISO events per quarter of which the senator is not a member of or a Senate Event (like Fellowship, Community, or Social Action event).
-Exceptions made for Journey Rep. - Section 9 All students enrolled in the Iliff School of Theology are eligible to be elected members of the Senate.
-All elected senators with voting privileges are expected to maintain good academic standing as per the Master's Student Handbook or the PhD Student Handbook.
+Section 8 Senators must attend at least two (2) ISO events per quarter of which the senator is not a member of or a Senate Event (i.e. Fellowship, Community, or Iliff Voices in Action event).
+Exceptions made for Journey Rep if event occurs outside of Gathering Days.

+Section 9 All students enrolled in the Iliff School of Theology are eligible to be elected members of the Senate.
+All elected senators with voting privileges are expected to maintain good academic standing as per the Master's Student Handbook.
 All elected Senators are expected to attend all Senate meetings.
-When a Senator cannot attend a Senate meeting, they are expected to communicate their absence in advance to the Senate Secretary. - Section 10 Senate meetings are open to the entire Iliff Community. - Section 11 More than two unexcused absences within one academic quarter will require the chair to meet with the Iliff Student Senate Staff Advisor and Student Senate Co-Chairs, failure to do this will result in a recall of the ISO chair and reelection, failure to have a reelection will result in the ISO being inactive until a new chair is elected to represent the ISO at Student Senate for the following academic quarter.
-If the ISO fails to elect a representative that will attend meetings, that will result in the ISO being inactive for the remaining academic year.
+When a Senator cannot attend a Senate meeting, they are expected to communicate their absence in advance to the Senate Secretary.

+Section 10 Senate meetings are open to the entire Iliff Community.

+Section 11 ISO's are required to have a representative at each Senate meeting.
+Attendance is suggested to receive funding for ISO meetings and events.